fudab/fudab.github.io/covid-19/us.md

 #### Exponential and Power Growth

 Apart from the above compartmental model, we also experiment with two popular curve fitting models: exponential and power growth.
-For these kind of least square regression methods, we restrict ourselves to the national cases and start the fitting from `March 16` (right after the first breaking point chosen above) to fix the error in the early states of testing in every state.
+For these kind of least square regression methods, we restrict ourselves to the national cases and start the fitting from `March 23` (a week after the first breaking point chosen above) to fix the error in the early states of testing in every state and avoid the rapid growth of the exponential function later on.

 More concretely, we assume that the general expressions are:
 <div class="math">